 - Free: With Google Drive you get free access to a highly functional office suite and great storage capabilities.

-- Mobile support: Many Android phones have pre-installed Google Drive apps, which have millions of frequent users.
+- Mobile support: Many Android phones have pre-installed Google Drive apps, with millions of frequent users.

 - Easy to use: Backed by Google, the UX is very friendly and intuitive.

-- Limited to Gmail: You need to have a Gmail account to have access to the tools and online storage.
+- Limited to Gmail: You must have a Gmail account to access the tools and online storage.

 Price: Free 15GB storage for Gmail users; 100GB storage starts at $1.99 per month.